naszilla/darts/README.md

-This fork of DARTS is used for the paper "Random Search and Reproducibility for NAS."
+This fork of DARTS adds changes to be compatible with PyTorch 1.2.0 and to allow training/testing architectures on a CPU.

-Our modifications add deterministic training for the CNN benchmark and also allow for training shared weights with discrete architectures.
+This fork builds off of liamcli/darts, which added deterministic training.

 # Differentiable Architecture Search
 Code accompanying the paper